drganjoo/p1_navigation/README.md

 2. Duel DQN can be implemented

-3. What roles exactly are played by α and β are a little unclear and needs to be looked into.
+3. How does training change with different values of α and β is unclear and needs to be looked into.

 ## Instructions on how to setup
 ### Getting Started